kevingonzalez7997/Deploy_2/README.md

 ## Optimization

-There is room for improvement in this CICD pipeline.
-For starters, the code is still being manually and locally uploaded into the Elastic Load balancer.
-In order for CICD pipeline to be successful, any process that could be automated should be.
-We are still able to automate the deployment further by making it rebuild, test, and deploy when a change is made to the code. we should also consider adding a monitor system in case something crashes.
+There is room for improvement in this CI/CD pipeline.
+Firstly, the code is still being uploaded manually and locally to the Elastic LoadBalancer.
+To ensure the success of the CI/CD pipeline, any process that can be automated should be automated.
+Furthermore, we can enhance automation by enabling the pipeline to rebuild, test, and deploy automatically whenever a code change is made.
+Additionally, it would be good practice to incorporate a monitoring system to minimize downtime.